pmjdebruijn/ShuttlePRO/README.md

 Note that this transposes *all* existing notes in translations following the directive, so if you add this option to an existing configuration, you probably have to edit the note messages in it accordingly.

-# Hot-Plugging
+# Hotplugging

 It is possible to use the Linux udev system to have the shuttlepro program invoked automatically whenever a Shuttle device is plugged into the computer.
 However, before you do this please note the following caveats:

-- The hot-plugging feature interferes with regular use of the program because shuttlepro needs exclusive access to the device.
-In other words, once you've set up shuttlepro hot-plugging, you won't be able to run it from the command line any more.
+- The hotplugging feature interferes with regular use of the program because shuttlepro needs exclusive access to the device.
+In other words, once you've set up hotplugging, you won't be able to run the program from the command line any more.
 (Unless you manually kill the auto-launched shuttlepro process first, that is.
 And it will keep coming back each time you plug in the device.)

-- There's no (easy) way to see the output from the program, so you can't debug your translations any more.
+- With hotplugging, there's no (easy) way to see the output from the program, so you can't debug your translations any more.
 Thus you want to make sure that you have your shuttlepro configuration set up beforehand.

-- Using hot-plugging with MIDI output is *not* recommended, because shuttlepro will then also start up Jack for you, which you probably don't want if you're using Jack for anything else.
+- Using hotplugging with MIDI output is *not* recommended, because shuttlepro will then also start up Jack for you, which you probably don't want if you're using Jack for anything else.
 If you need MIDI output, consider using Jack session management instead, as discussed in the *MIDI Output* section.

-That said, the hot-plugging feature *is* very convenient, and it can be installed and uninstalled very easily:
+That said, of course the hotplugging feature *is* very convenient in many situations, and it can be installed and uninstalled very easily:

-- Run `sudo make install-udev` in the source directory to enable hot-plugging.
-Plug in the device and check that everything's working.
+- Run `sudo make install-udev` in the source directory to enable hotplugging.
+Now, whenever you plug in the device, shuttlepro should be invoked automatically, and exit as soon as the device is unplugged.
+You can check that it works by looking for the shuttlepro process in your process monitor (or by running `pgrep -a shuttlepro`).

-- Run `sudo make uninstall-udev` to disable hot-plugging again.
+- Run `sudo make uninstall-udev` to disable hotplugging again.
 Unplug the device, and everything should be back to normal.

 Note that the `install-udev` target just installs the necessary udev rules and a little helper script to launch shuttlepro, and `uninstall-udev` removes those files again, that's all.
-Normally, the changes should be picked up automatically.
+Normally, udev should pick up the changes automatically.
 (If not, a reboot might be in order.)
-A quick way to check that hot-plugging is working is to plug in the device and run `pgrep -a shuttlepro` to make sure that the shuttlepro process has been launched.

 You can also edit the shuttle-hotplug script (which will end up in /usr/local/bin by default) if you need to add some options to the shuttlepro command.
 As shipped, the script just runs `shuttlepro -p`, so there's no MIDI output and the default configuration file will be used.